1999AZZAR/Autonomous_Mobile_Manipulator/docs/deployment/raspberry_pi_setup.md

 ---

-This comprehensive Raspberry Pi setup guide ensures successful deployment of the LKS Robot Project on ARM64 architecture.
+This comprehensive Raspberry Pi setup guide ensures successful deployment of the Autonomous Mobile Manipulator on ARM64 architecture.
 Follow each step carefully and test functionality at each stage before proceeding to the next step.